Asynchronous Composition of LTL Properties over Infinite and Finite Traces: Rewriting

-\begin{proof} The proof is identical to the proof of Theorem \ref{thm:rewr_thm} using Lemma \ref{thm:l1o} and Lemma \ref{thm:l2o}. \end{proof} Theorem ~\ref{thm:rewr_thm} and Theorem \ref{thm:opt_thm} show that respectively $\R^*$ and $\Ropt^*$ are able to translate a local LTL property into a global property without changing its semantics in terms of traces.
+Theorem ~\ref{thm:rewr_thm} and Theorem \ref{thm:opt_thm} show that respectively $\R^*$ and $\Ropt^*$ are able to translate a local LTL property into a global property without changing its semantics in terms of traces.
 Therefore, we can use the two rewritings to prove Inference \ref{ifr:comp}. \begin{defi} Let $\M_1, \dots, \M_n$ be $n$ ITS and $\Prop_1, \dots, \Prop_n$ be LTL formulas on the language of each $\M_i$.
 We define $\gamma_P$ as follows

 where $\fcond := \fcond^{\M_1} \wedge \dots \wedge \fcond^{\M_n}$ \end{defi} \begin{cor} Using $\gamma_P$ from Definition \ref{def:gamma_p}, $\gamma_S$ from Section \ref{sec:mainp}, for all compatible ITS $\M_1, \dots, \M_n$, for all local properties $\Prop_1, \dots, \Prop_n$ over the language of respectively $\M_1, \dots, \M_n$, for all global properties $\Prop$: Inference \ref{ifr:comp} holds. \end{cor}